xaviripo/bachelor-thesis/thesis/contents/2-hits/1-concept.md

 \end{align*}

 As seen, one of the key ideas of higher inductive types is that (higher) paths can (sometimes) take the role of cells in CW complexes.

+TODO talk about the standard way of forming recursion/induction principles for HITs